DevBeete/DevBeete/README.md

 ## Interests

 ```
-Currently interested in new programming languages, some of these languages ​​are : Javascript, C# and Java
+Currently interested in new programming languages.
+Some of these languages are : Javascript, C# and Java

 ```